blackbaud/EJB-Learning/README.md

     - If you pick the perfect tool/solution for every local problem, you will have an unmanageable mess.
 1. **Create friction for adding new stuff**.
 Have a gating process for major new components.
    2. What is the relative gain?
-   2. Manufacture friction if necessary
+   2. Manufacture friction if necessary.
    2. Don't micro manage outside the critical path.
 Need room to experiment.
 1. **Choose boring technology**.
 Boring software runs the world.
    2. Failure modes are well understood.
-   2. Rich library support for languages
+   2. Rich library support for languages.
-   2. For databases, extensive production hardening
+   2. For databases, extensive production hardening.
    2. Tooling and support for observability and debugging.
 1. **Spend your risk currency on key differentiators**.
 Understand your appetite for risk.
    2. Early startup have massively greater tolerance for risk.